Canal de Castilla: The Canal today

 The canal has the form of an inverted 'Y' in layout, with two southern branches beginning in (Valladolid and Medina de Rioseco (the Southern Branch and Campos Branch respectively, joining into a single canal (the Northern Branch) at the town of Alar del Rey (Palencia) stretching 207 km.

 There is a network of locks, flour mills, warehouses, and docks of historical interest and the whole canal is popular for hiking.

 Ecology

 The countryside crossed by the canal is of interest for its birdlife.
 In the Tierra de Campos two large Special Protection Areas (La Nava-Campos Norte and La Nava-Campos Sur) have been designated.
 These are notable for birds such as great bustards (Otis tarda), residents of dryland farming areas (sometimes described as "steppes") which are typical of the region.
-The canal, on the other hand, provides valuable habitats for wetland birds such as the bittern (Botaurus stellaris).
+The canal, on the other hand, provides valuable habitats for wetland birds such as the bittern (Botaurus stellaris) and the aquatic warbler (Acrocephalus paludicola).

 The canal lends its name to two Sites of Community Importance alongside the watercourse: